pschool-in/curriculum/content/grammar/article/readingactivities.md

 # True or false

-Identify whether the following statements are true or false.
+Classify whether the following statements are true or false.

 ```
 True:
-Definite article "a" is used for words like university, unicorn etc as they begin with a consonant sound.
+The definite article "a" is used for words like university, unicorn, etc as they begin with a consonant sound.
-Article "an" is used for words like hour, honest etc as they begin with vowel sound.
+Article "an" is used for words like an hour, honest, etc as they begin with a vowel sounds.
-No article is used for names of the persons.
+No article is used for the names of the persons.

 False:
 Common nouns in plural form use indefinite articles.
 Article "the" is used for certain words like MBA, FIR.
-Definite article is used to show the quantity of nouns.
+The definite article is used to show the quantity of nouns.
 ```

 # Multiple choice questions